2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in California

 Read full report on Linguistics & Comparative Literature at California State University - Long Beach

-California State University - Northridge landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree linguistics and comparative literature programs.
-CSUN is a fairly large public school located in the city of Northridge.
+California State University - Northridge came in at #9 in this year’s edition of the Most Popular Linguistics & Literature Bachelor’s Degree Schools in California ranking.
+CSUN is a very large public school located in the city of Northridge.

 Women make up 55% of the comparative literature majors at the school.